 Bow Bowing Bunbury Curran Creek Floodplain Risk Management Plan

 The Bow Bowing Bunbury Curran Creek catchment (90km²) is located in the City of Campbelltown (population 150,000), 53km south west of the Sydney CBD.
-The catchment is a mixture of rural, residential, commercial, industrial and open space land use.
+The study area comprises 14 different catchments, including a combination of mainstream and overland flooding. is a mixture of rural, residential, commercial, industrial and open space land use.
 It is predominantly residential land use with large areas of open space.

-Molino Stewart is preparing the Floodplain Risk Management Study and Plan.
-The project is addressing the flood modelling, flood impacts, and environmental and planning issues associated with the management of flood prone land within the corridor.
-We have undertaken a wide-ranging community and stakeholder consultation program to provide a sound understanding of the community perception of flood issues and to underpin the development of the management study and plan.
-The plan will address the flooding, environmental and planning issues associated with the management of flood prone land within the affected catchment areas.
-It will aim to reduce the social, environmental and economic impacts of flooding and the losses caused by flooding on development and the community, both existing and future.
-Options will consider flood modification, property modification and response modification measures in line with Council’s current approach to floodplain management.
-This will be assessed using a multi-criteria analysis to consider the need for each measure and its effectiveness across the full range of events from nuisance flooding up to the PMF.
+Molino Stewart prepared the Floodplain Risk Management Study and Plan.
+The project addressed the flood modelling, flood impacts, and environmental and planning issues associated with the management of flood prone land within the corridor.
+The plan addressed the flooding, environmental and planning issues associated with the management of flood prone land within the affected catchment areas.
+It aimed to reduce the social, environmental and economic impacts of flooding and the losses caused by flooding on development and the community, both existing and future.
+Options considered flood modification, property modification and response modification measures in line with Council’s current approach to floodplain management.
+This was assessed using a multi-criteria analysis to consider the need for each measure and its cost/effectiveness across the full range of events from nuisance flooding up to the PMF.

 Update of Parramatta’s Flood Policy and Flood Risk Management Plans and Development of Master Plan Design Guidelines